hsy110405/credible-clients/README.md

 choice, you should see the model accuracy printed: approximately 50% if you haven't changed anything, since the provided model predicts completely randomly.

-## Instructions

-Here are the things you should do:

-1. Fork this repo, so we can see your code!
-2. Install the required libraries using `pip install -r requirements.txt` (if needed).
-3. Ensure you see the model's accuracy/precision/recall scores printed when running `python main.py`.
-4. Replace the placeholder code in [`model.py`](model.py) with your own model.
-5. Fill in the "write-up" section below in your forked copy of the README.

-_Good luck, and have fun with this_! :rocket:

-## Write-up

 ### Summary

 According to the paper ("The comparisons of data mining techniques for the predictive